 The player that authored a proposal may fail it at any time.

-When a player passes a proposal, that player must carry out the effects of that proposal and its passing to the best of their ability.
+After a proposal passes, the game state and game rules change are modified according to it.
+The player who passed it must carry out the effects of its passing to the best of their ability.

 The author of an open proposal may delete it at any time.

 A player may freely edit a proposal they have submitted if that proposal is open for voting and has no votes cast by players other than its author.

 The author of a proposal or the player passing a proposal may choose to add or remove whitespace and fix typos or grammar mistakes, as long as the meaning of the proposal and any dependent proposals remains unchanged.
 Clarifications or additional details should always be added by a new proposal.

 The #rules channel contains this rules document.

 A poll is a means of gathering the opinions of players on an issue.
 Players may conduct a poll by providing any necessary detail and posting a question in the #polls game channel.

 Players may vote in favour of (vote “for”) a poll by reacting to the poll with :thumbsup:, vote against a poll by reacting with :thumbsdown:, or abstain from voting by reacting with :person_shrugging:.